kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings.md

 multi_polygon = gdf.geometry[0]
 ```

-`multi_polygon` is now
-This loads a

-(It's called a `MultiPolygon` because there are small islands off of Staten Island)
+`multi_polygon` is now a Shapely geometry representing [Staten Island](https://en.wikipedia.org/wiki/Staten_Island).
+(It's a `MultiPolygon` because there are small islands off of Staten Island)

 ![](https://github.com/user-attachments/assets/24694bc6-8d38-4122-89d1-3a92aa4292b3)

-Now let's define two functions.
-One which uses the scalar-valued [`MultiPolygon.intersects`], which compares this one `MultiPolygon` to one other geometry.
-And another that uses Shapely's vectorized [`shapely.intersects`] — you can pass in an array of geometries and the single Python dispatch will operate on _all of them at once_.
+Now let's define two functions:

+- One that uses the scalar-valued [`MultiPolygon.intersects`].
+Every call  which compares this one `MultiPolygon` to one other geometry
+- Another that uses Shapely's vectorized [`shapely.intersects`] — you can pass in an array of geometries and the single Python dispatch will operate on _all of them at once_.

 [`MultiPolygon.intersects`]: https://shapely.readthedocs.io/en/2.1.1/reference/shapely.MultiPolygon.html#shapely.MultiPolygon.intersects
 [`shapely.intersects`]: https://shapely.readthedocs.io/en/latest/reference/shapely.intersects.html#shapely.intersects